Skip to Content

 Look for companies with school holiday specials

 During the school holidays in Queenstown, lots of companies offer special discounts for kids.
-For example, the Spirit of Queenstown scenic cruise (run by Southern Discoveries) lets kids travel for free with an adult.
-The TSS Earnslaw also does this.
+For example, the TSS Earnslaw lets kids travel for free with an adult.
+Some jet boat rides do this too, which is certainly a thrilling activity that kids love!

 Where to Stay in Queenstown with Kids